 FIRST AMENDMENT TO ISDA MASTER AGREEMENT

-This First Amendment to ISDA Master Agreement dated as of October __, 2001 (this “Amendment”), is made and entered into by and between [Entergy-Koch Trading, LP] (“Counterparty”) and Enron North America Corp. (“ENA”).
+This First Amendment to ISDA Master Agreement dated as of October __, 2001 (this “Amendment”), is made and entered into by and between Entergy-Koch Trading, LP (“Counterparty”) and Enron North America Corp. (“ENA”).

-WHEREAS, Counterparty and ENA entered into that certain ISDA Master Agreement dated as of [February 1, 2001] (the “Master Agreement”);
+WHEREAS, Counterparty and ENA entered into that certain ISDA Master Agreement dated as of February 1, 2001 (the “Master Agreement”);

-WHEREAS, both [Counterparty] and [ENA] have each separately entered into contractual agreements with CommodityLogic LLC (“CommodityLogic") pursuant to which both Enron and Counterparty have agreed to use an Internet-based CommodityLogic product more commonly referred to as “ConfirmLogic” (the “ConfirmLogic Module”) to electronically confirm the economic terms of certain commodity transactions between ENA and Counterparty (the “Commodity Transactions”); and
+WHEREAS, both Counterparty and ENA have each separately entered into contractual agreements with CommodityLogic LLC (“CommodityLogic") pursuant to which both Enron and Counterparty have agreed to use an Internet-based CommodityLogic product more commonly referred to as “ConfirmLogic” (the “ConfirmLogic Module”) to electronically confirm the economic terms of certain commodity transactions between ENA and Counterparty (the “Commodity Transactions”); and

 WHEREAS, Counterparty and ENA now desire to amend the Master Agreement and agree to certain additional terms of confirmation to be applicable to each Transaction confirmed through the ConfirmLogic Module, which additional terms of confirmation shall be deemed to be included within the Commodity Information presented within the ConfirmLogic Module;